California State Prison, Sacramento (SAC)

 CSP-Sacramento is located adjacent to Folsom State Prison.
 When it first opened in 1986, the prison was administered by the Folsom warden and was called New Folsom.
 In October 1992, its name was changed to CSP-Sacramento, and was administered as a separate prison with its own warden.

-David Baughman has been Warden or Acting Warden at California State Prison-Sacramento since April 2016.
+Jeff Lynch has been Acting Warden at California State Prison, Sacramento (SAC), since September 2018.

 Michael Felder is the CEO for California State Prison, Sacramento.
 He joined California Correctional Healthcare Services in May 2015 and brings over 25 years of experience working in both public and private health care settings.
 He served as a Senior Healthcare Administrator in the U.S Air Force, and has held other leadership positions in prominent health care delivery organizations, health insurance, and the Health Benefit Exchange.
 Michael is a retired U.S. Air Force Lieutenant Colonel and has master’s degrees in Business Administration and Environmental Management.

 Local Inmate Family Councils (IFC’s) are a gathering of family and friends of the incarcerated who meet regularly with Wardens to support visiting since keeping strong family connections with loved ones is a powerful rehabilitative tool.
 These IFC’s promote visiting by clarifying rules and regulations as well as discussing health, education, vocational training, packages, books, and related issues.
 For more information on connecting with a local IFC, please visit the Statewide IFC website.